Jump to Recipe Print Recipe

 Storage Tips:

 Store leftover pasta in an airtight container in your refrigerator.
 If you have leftover Texas toast, store it in a separate container.
 Reheat the pasta in a microwave oven.
-Reheat the Texas toast in the air fryer for 3 minutes or the oven for 5 minutes.
+Reheat the Texas toast in the air fryer for 3 minutes or in the oven for 5 minutes.

 The leftovers will keep fresh for up to 4 days.
 I do not recommend freezing leftovers because the pasta will not hold up well to freezing.